procore/documentation/building_applications/building_apps_promote_manifest.md

 You can create new working sandbox versions of your manifest, and then promote specific versions to production as needed.
 After you are satisfied with the content in your manifest and you are ready to work with your App in a production environment, complete the following steps to promote the manifest.

-> PRODUCTION OAUTH CREDENTIALS
->
-> Please note that you must complete the steps for promoting your manifest to production in order to obtain the production OAuth credentials for your app.
-> In addition, the promoted manifest you submit for review must properly define components and post-installation instructions suitable for a production deployment.
-> Sample code and placeholder definitions will be rejected by our App Validation team.

 1. In the 'Manage Manifests' section, click the 'Sandbox' tab.
 1. If needed, click **Show Old Versions** to display all available sandbox manifest versions.
 1. In the table of available sandbox manifest versions, locate the version you want to promote to production and click **Promote**.